Gemini 4: Reentry

-Postflight medical examination found the astronauts to be in good health and no significant physiological changes were found.
+Postflight medical examination found the astronauts to be in good health, and no significant physiological changes were found.

 Insignia

 Gemini 4's crew originally intended to call their spacecraft American Eagle, but this was rejected after NASA management issued a memo saying that they did not want a repeat performance of the previous mission, on which Gus Grissom had named his spacecraft Molly Brown.

 The callsign for the mission became simply Gemini 4.
-There was no patch flown on the crew's suits, although the one shown here, created after the fact, is on display in McDivitt's museum.
+There was no patch flown on the crew's suits, although the one shown here was created after the mission and is on display in McDivitt's museum.
 Since McDivitt and White were prohibited from naming their spacecraft, they decided to put the American flag on their suits, the first astronauts to do so, although Soviet crews wore the Cyrillic "СССР" on their spacesuit helmets.
 Previous astronauts had only had the NASA insignia and a strip with their name on their suits.

 The flight was commemorated on a pair of US postage stamps in 1967.